-The following document outlines the purpose, responsibilities and details of the Audit Committee of the Board of Trustees.
+The following document outlines the purpose, responsibilities and details of the Audit, Risk and Compliance Committee of the Board of Trustees.

-The Audit Committee of the Board of Trustees is responsible for oversight of the quality and integrity of the university’s accounting, auditing, external financial reporting, and legal and regulatory compliance practices.
+The Audit, Risk and Compliance Committee of the Board of Trustees is responsible for oversight of the quality and integrity of the University’s accounting, auditing, external financial reporting, information security controls, enterprise risk assessment program, and legal and regulatory compliance practices.

-- Oversee the university’s internal controls through discussions with and reports by management, internal audit and the external auditors.
+1. Oversee the University’s internal controls through discussions with and reports by management, internal audit and the external auditors.

-- Review the planned scope of the external financial statements and Circular A-133 audits and any subsequent significant changes.
-The engagement letter will be addressed to, reviewed, and signed by the Audit Committee Chair annually.
+- Review the planned scope of the external financial statements and audits and any subsequent significant changes.

-- Ensure the Chancellor, CFO, and Controller certify along with the annual audit report that:
+- Ensure the Chancellor, CFO, and Controller provide necessary certifications along with the annual report.

-- Review the results of the annual external audit, including the external auditor’s opinion on the financial statements, observations regarding the adequacy of internal controls, and management letter comments and recommendations.
+- Review the results of the annual external audit and the OMB Uniform Guidance audit, including the external auditor’s opinion.

 - Review the timeliness and appropriateness of management’s corrective actions in response to significant recommendations made by the external auditors.